bevacqua/rome/README.md

 > Customizable date _(and time)_ picker.
 Opt-in UI, no jQuery!

 Rome wasn't built in a day.
+Browser support includes every sane browser and **IE7+**.

 #### Demo!